Fact: hormonal weight gain may be to blame for those stubborn 10 to 20 pounds you keep losing and gaining back every couple of months.

 - Ashwagandha — Ashwagandha is an adaptogenic herb that helps your body relax, de-stress, and feel balanced again - all thanks to lowered cortisol levels.

-- Go With the Flow — This formula of herbs is designed to naturally balance a woman’s hormones, as they tend to fluctuate during the menstrual cycle and throughout menopause.
+- Go With the Flow — This formula of hormone balance herbs is designed to naturally balance a woman’s hormones, as they tend to fluctuate during the menstrual cycle and throughout menopause.
 Those who take this supplement report fewer PMS symptoms, as well as reduced acne, bloating, and tenderness.

 - Positively Pregnant - Dad edition — Positively Pregnant Dad Edition focuses on boosting male fertility, but its collection of potent herbs improve more than just libido.
 This natural remedy can help with weight loss by addressing testosterone levels since low testosterone increases weight and belly fat in men.